 Fresh C. pepo or pumpkin was purchased from Ogbete Lane, Artisan Market, Enugu.
 It arrived to the Department of Pharmacology, University of Port Harcourt, packed in a polythene bag.
 Dr Ekeke authenticated the plant species using voucher specimens (Ref No; UPH/PSB/2021/071) kept at the University Herbarium.

-Extract Preparation
+Extract preparation

 Plant components were obtained by solvent extraction using 80% aqueous ethanol.
 Deshelled seeds were left at room temperature to air-dry for four days.
 The seeds were ground by a mill.
 One 1,910g, or two kilogramme, weighing machine measured powdered seeds.
 For three days, the two kilogramme plant material was macerated under extensive extraction in six litters of eighty percent aqueous ethanol.
 Three days of solvent filtration using morcelin, following the initial filtration, Marc was macerated once again in equal amounts of 80% aqueous ethanol for 24 hours (48 hrs).
 This was carried out for the third day, totaling 72 hours.
 Whitman filtered solvent leftovers using filter paper.
 The extract was filtered, and then processed in a pharmacognosy laboratory using a rotary evaporator to eliminate ethanol.
 A water bath with crucible then evaporated the water, leaving the extract.
 The extract came from refrigerated air-tight sample vials.